 expect(actions.receivePosts(subreddit, mockJSON)).toMatchObject(expectedAction);

-Take note that we’re using toMatchObject
+Note that you are using toMatchObject

 to match just a subset of the returned action object, which excludes matching the receivedAt